 4) Yes we may have gained/lost weight since going on a gluten-free diet, but don’t be appalled by the 10-pound difference.

-If I’ve lost weight, it’s because I’ve stopped eating all those carb-filled foods like pasta and bread.
-And if I’ve gained weight, it’s because my body has healed and is finally absorbing the proper nutrients.
+If we’ve lost weight, it’s because we’ve stopped eating all those carb-filled foods like pasta and bread.
+And if we’ve gained weight, it’s because my body has healed and is finally absorbing the proper nutrients.
 Even though talking about a diet opens the door to talking about weight, we don’t need to hear about how we’ve “put on some pounds” or are “wasting away to nothing.”
 We need to disclose our diet because it’s like dealing with a food allergy.

 5) You’re absolutely right when you say that we’re picky eaters.

 We need to be!
-But don’t be offended and say I’m being picky if I decline your tiramisu.
-I am not choosing not to eat it to spite you for some reason.
-I’m choosing not to eat it because that’s the only choice I have.
+But don’t be offended and say we’re being picky if we decline your tiramisu.
+We are not choosing not to eat it to spite you for some reason.
+We’re choosing not to eat it because that’s the only choice we have.